The Student Nurses: Casting

 Most of the cast were unknown, although Elaine Giftos had been in Gas-s-s-s.
 Barbara Leigh later wrote in her memoirs about her casting that, "Stephanie saw an innocence about me, which she liked.
 When she interviewed me, she asked me to expose my breasts, so she could see if they were worth photographing.

 Rothman said the nudity was required because:

 The reason audiences came to see these low-budget films without stars was because they delivered scenes that you could not see in major studio films or more supposedly ambitious independent American films...
 My struggle was to try to dramatically justify such scenes and to make them transgressive, but not repulsive.
 I tried to control this through the style in which I shot scenes...
 Comedy was another method of control I used.
 I have always enjoyed writing and directing comedy– I was, in fact, more comfortable working in a comic idiom than a dramatic one–and so I also used comedy to modulate a scene's tone."

-Shooting
+Filming

 Filming began in April 1970.
 Barbara Leigh says her most memorable scene was when her character was nude on the beach, taking orange juice laced with acid from her lover (Richard Rust).
 When the scene was shot, Rust gave her orange juice laced with real acid.
 "I was very stoned on camera", she wrote.

 Rothman said in 1977 that "The only thing I consider dated about the abortion sequence is the fact that the law has changed.
 Priscilla’s attitude would be no different if I made the film today.”

 Rothman added "we tried to get the music to reflect the nature of the scene.
 We wanted it to be in the most popular style of the time, because we thought this would make it a more timely picture, and we wanted to be dramatically appropriate."